Phoenix Law is a leading legal firm specialising in media and data protection law.

 HUMAN RIGHTS & PUBLIC LAW

 Darragh was instructed by a number of the Hooded Men in the application for revision of the Ireland v United Kingdom 1978 decision by the European Court of Human Rights on torture.
-In addition, Darragh acted in the landmark judicial review challenge Re Francis McGuigan which challenged the failure to conduct an effective human rights compliant investigation.
-The Court of Appeal ruled that it was unlawful not to investigate the allegations of torture, and as a result, an independent Police Force has now been tasked to investigate the treatment of the Hooded Men.
-This case is due to be heard by the London Supreme Court in June 2021.
+In addition, Darragh acted in the landmark judicial review challenge Re Francis McGuigan to which the Supreme Court determined that the decision not to investigate was unlawful.
+Following this decision, the Chief Constable formally apologised to the Hooded Men.

 The Glenanne Gang were responsible for more than 120 murders between the years 1972 – 1978 in the area commonly referred to as ‘the murder triangle’.
 Darragh initiated Judicial Review Proceedings against the Chief Constable of the PSNI for the failure to conduct an overarching investigation into the allegations of state collusion arising out of the Glenanne Gang murders.
 In the seminal case of Re Edward Barnard, the Court of Appeal ruled that it was unlawful not to investigate the evidence of state collusion.
 As a result, the independent police team Operation Kenova headed by Jon Boutcher has now been appointed to investigate the state collusion in the 120 murders.